AaronTian-stack/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ![workgroup](img/workgroup.png)

 Changing the workgroup size used in the clustering compute shader does not really have a significant impact on overall performance.
 I suspect that the frametime is primarily bound by the pixel shading, which causes any difference in the clustering compute shader to not be very noticeable.
 Intuitively, clusters that are close to each other should have similar lights assigned to them due to 3D spatial locality, so it should be relatively coherent, and a larger workgroup size may take advantage of that, but we don't really see that across the board here.
+WebGPU also has a very small limit to the workgroup size (256 invocations) which is not very flexible.
+It probably would be worth testing with non-cubic sizes as well to try and match the cluster dimensions more but I did not do that here.

 ### Cluster Dimensions